ogunbadewa/OOGA_SALAD/doc/DESIGN.md

 * Class #3
+    * A core class for out game is the Grid class. this handles the movement of blocks in the grid and defines all the public methods that other classes call to inteact with the grid.
+    * Another core class is the KeyHandler abstraction, which is extended by all the keyhandler classes (LeftKeyHandler, RightKeyHandler, UpKeyHandler, DownKeyHandler, EnemyKeyHandler).
+It defines the way that each of these keypresses should modify the grid.

 * Class #4
     * A core class for our project was the JsonManager class.
 This class was an example of the